ado1d/Design-pattern---code-smells/description.md

 ### Prototype: deep vs shallow copying

-**Shallow copy** – The prototype pattern copies an existing object (prototype) to create new instances quickly【624748897258234†L26-L33】.
+**Shallow copy** – The prototype pattern copies an existing object (prototype) to create new instances quickly.
 The default `clone()` implementation in Java performs a **shallow copy**, copying primitive fields and object references without cloning referenced objects.
 Shallow copy is fast but the prototype and clone share mutable internal objects, leading to unintended side effects.

 ```java
 class Address { String street; String city; }